malachi-constant/jekyll-deploy-action/README.md

 ## 📚 Usage

-At First, you should add a github workflow file (e.g. `.github/workflows/build-jekyll.yml`) in your repository's `master` branch as below:
+At First, you should add a github workflow file (e.g. `.github/workflows/build-jekyll.yml`) in your repository's `main` branch as below:

 ```yml
 name: Build and Deploy to Github Pages